harsh28799/ToDo/README.md

 ## Pick One Language for the Interview

-You can use a language you are comfortable in to do the coding part of the interview, but for large companies, these are solid choices:

 - C++
 - Java
 - Python

-You could also use these, but read around first.
-There may be caveats:

-- JavaScript
-- Ruby

 You need to be very comfortable in the language and be knowledgeable.